leanprover/fp-lean/functional-programming-lean/src/getting-to-know/conveniences.md

 Functions in Lean need not be defined at the top level.
 As expressions, functions are produced with the `fun` syntax.
-Function expressions begin with the keyword `fun`, followed by one or more arguments, which are separated from the return expression using `=>`.
+Function expressions begin with the keyword `fun`, followed by one or more parameters, which are separated from the return expression using `=>`.
 For instance, a function that adds one to a number can be written:
 ```lean
 {{#example_in Examples/Intro.lean incr}}